 Making deeper connections involves students relating to a character’s motivations, feelings, and reactions rather than simply finding that one or two things they and the character have in common.
 We want our readers to make those deeper connections rather than the shallow ones because the shallow ones don’t involve much thinking.

-Loose in the School is also ideal for understanding a character’s personality and traits by looking at how the character thinks, acts, and feels.
+The Gingerbread Man Loose in the School is also ideal for understanding a character’s personality and traits by looking at how the character thinks, acts, and feels.
+I recently added a digital version.

 Identifying Non-Literal Language